- Never leave camp or activity areas without permission.

 Nutritional resistance, food allergy and vegetarian diet

-Camp Laugarvatn provides vegetarian food for those who are vegetarians and the main products for those who have gluten intolerance and milk resistance.
-For example, at Laugar we provide soy milk, rice milk and soya cheese for those who do not tolerate dairy products.
+Camp Laugarvatn provides vegetarian food for vegans and the main products for those who have gluten intolerance and milk resistance.
+For example, at Laugarvatn we provide soy milk, rice milk and soya cheese for those who do not tolerate dairy products.
 Often there is lactose free milk.
 The kitchen takes care of food for kids who are intolerant of gluten, eggs and fish.
-Similar food is for those who have some kind of intolerance and other students at Laugar.
+Similar food is for those who have some kind of intolerance and other students at Laugarvatn.

 It is important to inform the teachers if your child has an animal allergy and send the appropriate medicine.
-A visit to a farm is conducted as part of Laugar Camp program.
+A visit to a farm is conducted as part of Laugarvatn Camp program.

 Communicate with the child while staying